vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > The *righteous* shall inherit the land, and dwell therein forever.
 {% ct 'Psalm 37:29' %}

 When Lucifer rebelled against God, the same principle applied to him.
-His iniquity disrupted heaven’s state of rest—it could no longer enjoy her *sabbatismos*—and he (and his followers) had to be driven out.
-The heavenly Canaan was—and still is—for righteous inhabitants only, but Lucifer had rebelled against righteousness and chosen iniquity.
-He had refused to keep heaven’s eternal Sabbath by refusing to rest in God, choosing instead to find rest in himself, in the pursuit of his own will.
+His iniquity disrupted heaven’s rest—it could no longer enjoy her *sabbatismos*—and he (and his followers) had to go.
+The heavenly Canaan was (and still is) for righteous inhabitants only, but Lucifer had rebelled against righteousness and chosen iniquity.
+He had refused to rest in God, choosing instead to find rest in himself, in the pursuit of his own will.

 God could have destroyed him on the spot, and saved Himself a lot of future suffering, but such an act would only raise further questions in the minds of the loyal angels.
-They would start wondering: "Was Lucifer was right all long?"
+They would start wondering: “Was Lucifer was right all long?”
 Sin was a new intruder, and as such, it needed time to manifest its fruits more fully.

 As Lucifer was free to turn his back on his Maker, so were Adam and Eve.
 As in the marriage covenant between husband and wife, God wants a willing, loving relationship with His creation, not a coercive one.
 The enemy is fine with coercion, because his government is built on selfish ambition, not self-sacrificing love.
 If he can gain subjects through force, he will do it, because the end result is the enlargement of his kingdom, no matter the means.
-God's government, on the other hand, is built on love, which requires the freedom to walk away.
+God’s government, on the other hand, is built on love, which requires the freedom to walk away.
 Love will prove, in the end, to be the only foundation that can establish an everlasting kingdom, one secure from all future rebellion.
 On the cross, Christ opened the way to gather all, those in heaven (loyal angels) and on earth (redeemed humanity), into one united family.

 > That in the dispensation of the fullness of times he might *gather together in one all things in Christ*, both which are in heaven, and which are on earth; even in him.
 {% ct 'Ephesians 1:10' %}

 As Lucifer was cast out of heaven for his rebellion, so Adam and Eve were cast out of Eden for theirs.
-Both parties had disrupted God's state of *sabbatismos*.
+Both parties had disrupted God’s state of *sabbatismos*.
 The perfect place of rest that God had created for them to enjoy could no longer be their home, for they had refused to rest.[^5]

+The Sabbath is more than a day.
+It is a perfect snapshot of the principles of God's government, a weekly invitation to us: "Don't rebel.
+Don't try to save yourself.
+Rest in Me."

-Have you been refusing to rest in God?
-If so, now is the time to lay down the weapon of pride, to wave the white flag of surrender, and to enter into God's blessed *sabbatismos* through Christ.
+Have you been refusing His rest?
+If so, now is the time to lay down the weapon of pride, to wave the white flag of surrender, and to enter into God’s blessed *sabbatismos* through Christ.
 He is waiting with open arms.

 > For it pleased the Father that in him should all fullness dwell; and, *having made peace through the blood of his cross, by him to reconcile all things unto himself*; by him, I say, whether they be things in earth, or things in heaven.
 And you, that were sometime *alienated and enemies in your mind by wicked works*, yet now hath he *reconciled in the body of his flesh through death, to present you holy and unblameable and unreproveable in his sight*.
 {% ct 'Colossians 1:19-23' %}